bhavintandel/bhavintandel.github.io/resources/data_engineering/database_transactions/dynamodb_transactions/dynamodb_transaction.md

 Order table flagged and new item not added to dispatch.

-Now as we have seen these 3 scenario, we know that both of these tasks should be either successful or both should roll back to previous state.
+Now as we have seen these 3 scenario, we know that both of these tasks(Flagging Order table and Adding item to Dispatch table) should be either successful or both should roll back to previous state.

 To tackle these, you can develop your own custom highly intelligent software which considers all the scenario,